TEA-BOTTLE/DAnet/README.md

 ![](figs/architecture.png)

 # Train
 We finetune the DANet model on the ILSVRC dataset.
+The hierarichical labels are listed in /data/list folder.

+To train the DANet,please run
 ```
 cd scripts
 sh train_DA_cub.sh
 ```
 # Test
+To test the DANet models, please run
 ```
 cd scripts
 sh val_DA_cub.sh